KCAI at SACI

 Students will also choose a course from the Late Spring SACI curriculum, including: Painting, Boun Fresco, Drawing, Printmaking, Sculpture, Black and White Photography, Renaissance Art History, Conservation, Serigraphy, Communication Design.
 Batik, Italian Languag, Jewelry Design and Ceramics.
-Juniors and Seniors in Design may also apply for a 3-credit Design Internship where they work on-site with a design firm in Florence thought the duration of their stay.
+Juniors and Seniors in Design may also apply for a 3-credit Design Internship where they work on-site with a design firm in Florence throughout the duration of their stay.